Melaleuca: Ecology

 Melaleucas are mostly pollinated by insects, including the introduced honey bee (Apis mellifera), flies, beetles, wasps and thrips.
 Birds such as lorikeets and honeyeaters as well as bats often visit the flowers and are probably also pollinators.

 Some species of Melaleuca, especially M. alternifolia, are cultivated for the production of tea tree oil, and in plantations are susceptible to a number of insect pests.
-The most significant of these is the Chrysomelid, Paropsisterna tigrina, but other beetles, cutworm caterpillars (Agrotis species), psyllids, mole crickets (Gryllotalpa), and others cause significant damage.
+The most significant of these is the chrysomelid Paropsisterna tigrina, but other beetles, cutworm caterpillars (Agrotis species), psyllids, mole crickets (Gryllotalpa), and others cause significant damage.
 More than 100 species of insects are known to feed on melaleucas.
 Native stands have fewer predators, but tea tree sawfly (Pterygophorus species) and longicorn beetles are often found.
+The scale insect Beesonia ferrugineus forms round, fluffy-looking galls on branches of several Melaleuca species.

 Melaleucas are also susceptible to myrtle rust (Puccinia psidii) which can result in damage to soft plant material and the death of highly susceptible hosts.
 Myrtle rust is common in eastern Australia, including Tasmania and has been detected in the Tiwi Islands.

 Invasive species

 Melaleuca quinquenervia (broad-leaved paperbark) is the most damaging of 60 exotic species introduced to the Florida Everglades to help drain low-lying swampy areas.
 Introduced in the early 20th century, it has become a serious invasive species, with damaging effects including the displacement of native species, reduction in wildlife habitat, alteration of hydrology, modification of soil, and changes in fire regimes.
+The tree's perseverance in the face of efforts to eradicate it has earned it the nickname "punktree".